Senape3000/nfc-tool_ESP32/README.md

 - Default web credentials are `admin` / `admin` and the default AP password is `nfctool123` (change before any real deployment).

 - For production, lower `LOG_LEVEL`, disable `DEBUG_SKIP_AUTH`, and review filesystem usage to avoid exposing NFC dumps/keys.

+- **This software is provided as is; there is no warranty on its functionality, and the user is solely responsible for any damage or corruption of data.**
+**Any help is appreciated; you are welcome to contribute.**